hisashim/docdiff/README.md

 <p>You can compare text files by line, word, or character (format: tty)<br/>
 <img src="doc/img/docdiff-screenshot-resolution-linewordchar-xterm.png" alt="You can compare text files by line, word, or character (format: tty)" /></p>

-Screenshots as of version 0.3.2.
+(Screenshots as of version 0.3.2.)

 ## Summary

 DocDiff compares two text files and shows the difference.
 It can compare files word by word, character by character, or line by line.
 It has several output formats such as HTML, tty, Manued, or user-defined markup.

-It supports several encodings and end-of-line characters, including ASCII (and other single byte encodings such as ISO-8859-*), UTF-8, EUC-JP, Shift_JIS, CR, LF, and CRLF.
+It supports several encodings and end-of-line characters, including ASCII (and other single byte encodings such as ISO-8859-*), UTF-8, EUC-JP, Shift_JIS (Windows-31J), CR, LF, and CRLF.

 ## Usage

 ### Synopsis

 ```
-% docdiff [options] oldfile newfile
+$ docdiff [options] oldfile newfile
 ```

 e.g.

 ```
-% docdiff old.txt new.txt > diff.html
+$ docdiff old.txt new.txt > diff.html
 ```

 See the help message for detail (`docdiff --help`).